HamzaGiTX786/Thesis-Template/README.md

 * Edit the `custom_heading.tex` file to define or override LaTeX commands related to fonts and section formats.

-## 📄 License
+## ⭐ Star

-This template is released under the MIT License.
-Feel free to use and adapt it for your own thesis or academic writing projects.
+If you like the template and it helps you in anyway, please star it, and show your appreciation 😊